The highest-paid K-drama actors you need to pay attention to

 Korean television actors are insanely popular around the world.
 Their fan following has only grown over the years with the steadily expanding audience of Korean shows, which is also known as K-drama.
-And this has, in turn, helped increase the worth of several K-drama stars, making them the highest-paid actors in the industry.
+And this has, in turn, helped further increase the worth of the highest-paid Korean drama actors in the industry.

 Many K-dramas are now among the most watched content in the world.
 Take for instance Netflix’s Squid Game, which set unprecedented streaming records for the platform.
 And it is just one example.
 In fact, millions around the world are hooked to Korean shows — binge-watching one drama after the other.